 Cyber fusion is a unique approach to cybersecurity that combines several security functions such as threat intelligence, incident response, security automation, security orchestration, and others into a single connected unit.
 This provides an unprecedented level of collaboration across security teams for threat or incident detection and response.
 An important aspect of cyber fusion is the uninterrupted flow of analyzed, enriched, and actionable threat intelligence that is automatically fed into security and IT tools to foster intel-driven security operations.
 Cyber fusion makes threat intelligence actionable and reliable by connecting the dots between different threat parameters, trusted enrichment databases, and reported incidents.
 It fosters high confidence, actionable intel-driven SecOps by leveraging end-to-end threat intel automation.
 Above all, it improves an organization’s security posture and boosts threat response.

-With the help of cyber fusion, security teams can consume and produce actionable and relevant threat intelligence to improve casework, provide context to suspicious behavior, and monitor particular threats.
-Furthermore, they can gain contextual intelligence on complex threat campaigns, discover attacker trajectories, and identify hidden threat patterns by linking incidents, threats, and threat intelligence.
+Security teams can consume and produce actionable and relevant threat intelligence to improve casework, provide context to suspicious behavior, and monitor particular threats.
+Furthermore, they can gain contextual intelligence on complex threat campaigns, discover attacker trajectories, and identify hidden threat patterns by linking incidents, threats, and threat intelligence in cybersecurity.

 As every security team manages different operations and deals with disparate tools, the implementation of streamlined threat intelligence sharing is essential.
 Cyber fusion empowers security teams to productively handle the daily dissemination of high-priority, relevant threat intelligence, enhancing an organization’s overall security readiness.
-Cyber fusion employs unique security analytics, workflow orchestration and automation, and threat management tools to automate and expedite human efforts.
+Cyber fusion employs extensive security analytics, workflow orchestration and automation, and threat management capabilities to automate and expedite human efforts.

 By bringing together different teams, tools, and processes within an organization, cyber fusion improves actionability in threat intelligence, accelerates incident response, and reduces an organization’s cyber risks.
 A few of the unique use cases for cyber fusion include incident response management, malware management, vulnerability management, triage management, and case management.

-In today’s constantly changing threat landscape, security teams require real-time threat intelligence sharing for faster incident response.
-To make this possible, cybersecurity organizations are building vCFC that automatically ingest threat intelligence from internal and external sources to detect, prioritize, and respond to threats quickly.
+In today’s constantly changing threat landscape, security teams need threat intelligence-driven incident response.
+To make this possible, cybersecurity organizations are building vCFCs that automatically ingest threat intelligence from internal and external sources to detect, prioritize, and respond to threats quickly.
 These cyber fusion centers allow security teams to take quick actions or alert them about any immediate crisis in real-time.

 A cyber fusion center leverages innovative technologies such as artificial intelligence and machine learning to analyze the threat data collected from disparate sources.
 Designed with security automation and orchestration capabilities, a cyber fusion center aids in increasing the operational efficiency and effectiveness of security teams.